Surgery Opening Hours

 or send in the post.
 Alternatively prescriptions can be ordered via

 this website.
-Two working days are required following the
+Four working days are required following the

 receipt of your request in writing.
 Please ensure you have sufficient